Lanzante Limited: Lotus 2-Eleven

-McLaren P1 LM
+McLaren P1 GTR-LM

 With the production run of McLaren P1 GTRs having been built and sold, and prompted by their efforts in converting track-only spec P1 GTRs to road-legal spec variants, Lanzante Motorsport commissioned McLaren Special Operations' Bespoke division to build a further 6 new P1 GTRs for them to develop into road-legal P1 LM variants.
 Of this production run, five P1 LMs have been sold and the other P1 LM, the prototype which is designated XP1 LM, has been retained and is being used for development and testing.
 To make them into P1 LM spec, Lanzante Motorsport developed these P1 GTRs by, amongst other modifications, making changes to the drivetrain hardware (to increase power), by employing a modified rear wing and larger front splitter and dive planes (to improve downforce) and by removing the air-jack system and using Inconel catalytic converter pipes and exhaust headers, lightweight fabricated charge coolers, Lexan windows, lighter seats (from the F1 GTR) and titanium exhausts, bolts and fixings (to save weight).
+A number of the P1 GTR's were painted in historic McLaren F1 racing liveries including the Lark and Gulf designs used in the 1990s.

 At the 2016 Goodwood Festival of Speed, the prototype P1 LM, XP1 LM, set the fastest ever time for a road car up the Goodwood hillclimb, with a time of 47.07 seconds, driven by Kenny Bräck.

-On 27 April 2017, the prototype P1 LM, XP1 LM, continued its success on track, beating the road car lap record time at the Nürburgring Nordschleife, with a time of 6:43.22 using road legal Pirelli P Zero Trofeo R tyres but without front number plate required to be road legal.
+On 27 April 2017, the prototype P1 LM, XP1 LM, continued its success on track, beating the road car lap record time at the Nürburgring Nordschleife, with a time of 6:43.22 using road legal Pirelli P Zero Trofeo R tyres but without the front number plate, which is required to make a car road legal.
 This time was once again set by Kenny Bräck, and announced on 26 May 2017.

+McLaren P1 GT

+Following the P1-GTR project, Lanzante created a unique P1 GT car named after the three McLaren F1 GT's.
+The car was a ground-up rebuild of the P1 GTR chassis number 33 for a client based in the Middle East.
+Retaining the GTR engine, the P1 GT was given a new rear end including retention of a fixed GTR wing and the addition of visible quad exhaust pipes.
+Inside, the vehicle was much more plush than a standard GTR with leather finishes throughout.
+The conversion was estimated to cost £500,000 on top of the purchase price of a P1 GTR.